awslabs/ml-io/README.md

  ```

 ### Reading RecordIO-protobuf Files over Amazon S3 as PyTorch Tensors
 [RecordIO-protobuf](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-training.html) is the native data format of first-party Amazon SageMaker algorithms.
 It is a binary format that is specifically tuned for high-throughput.
-With ML-IO third-party algorithms can now leverage the same performance benefit as first-party Amazon SageMaker algorithms.
+With MLIO third-party algorithms can now leverage the same performance benefit as first-party Amazon SageMaker algorithms.

 ```python
 import numpy as np